OpenPrinting/cups-local/README.md

 [![Build](https://github.com/OpenPrinting/cups-local/workflows/Build/badge.svg)](https://github.com/OpenPrinting/cups-local/actions/workflows/build.yml)
 [![Coverity Scan](https://img.shields.io/coverity/scan/NNNNN)](https://scan.coverity.com/projects/OpenPrinting-cups-local)

-> *Note:* This project is intended to be paired with the "libcups", and
+> *Note:* This project is intended to be paired with the "libcups" and
 > "cups-sharing" projects.
 Right now all of this code should be considered
 > alpha-quality for testing purposes only!